AI Celebs Just Scammed Women out of Millions & Premium Interview w/ Patrick Christys 2025-08-29 18:07

 So we're seeing that now in Britain.

-And I don't think it will be that long before that group of people who so far are these independents dotted around the country, unify and form a coherent force.
+And I don't think it will be that long before that group of people who so far are these independents dotted around the country unify and form a coherent force.

-Because if we see the population increase to, as I said to you, about 18 percent Muslim or something along those lines.
+And then it's going to be very difficult for Britain because if we see the population increase to, like I said to you, about 18% Muslim or something along those lines.

-And by the way, I don't envy aspects of the British Muslim population about this because I think that I think many of them will come under a huge amount of pressure in order to vote for whatever candidate is backed by the local imam or the community elders or the community leaders.
+And by the way, I don't envy aspects of the British Muslim population about this because I think that I think many of them will come under a huge amount of pressure in order to vote for whatever candidate is backed by the local Imam or the community elders or the community leaders.

-Well, so we see obviously that's a huge problem.
+Well, so we see, obviously, that's a huge problem.

-What is it when they look at what Donald Trump is doing to enact his immigration policy right now in the United States?
+And perhaps your NGB's audience is, but I'm curious to know what the British public opinion, either from just regular people and even the government or the media figures, what is it when they look at what Donald Trump is doing to enact his immigration policy right now in the United States?

 Because even amongst his less popular policies, immigration seems to be one where he's consistently above water with the American public.

-But on immigration, you better get your act together.
+But on immigration, you better get your act together or you're not going to have Europe anymore.

 So what does the British public think about what's happening in America right now?

-Okay, Orange Man bad, whatever.
+Orange man, bad, whatever.

 I mean, there's even this ridiculous situation in Britain.

-pay for Rwanda to build several different complexes over there, And we were going to send our illegal immigrants to Rwanda so they could be processed there.
+And we were going to send our illegal immigrants to Rwanda so they could be processed there.

 This current government blocked that.

-Now your president is using the accommodation we built to send people who've broken into America to Rwanda, which, you know, I mean, I don't feel, I mean, I would, great, but I just think it's ridiculous.
+Now your president is using the accommodation we built to send people who've broken into America to Rwanda, which, you know, I mean, I don't feel, I mean, I would, great.

-And, you know, and he doesn't seem to have any problems deporting people.
+So, you know, and he doesn't seem to have any problems deporting people.

 I've already outlined people we can't deport.